-5.2.9.1 Description
+5.2.8.1 Description

-The Release 13 security solution for MCPTT specified in 3GPP TS 33.179 [x] is a single domain solution, with a single identity management server and a single key management server serving all users.
+The Release 13 security solution for MCPTT specified in 3GPP TS 33.179 [9] is a single domain solution, with a single identity management server and a single key management server serving all users.
 3GPP TS 22.280 [3] requires the authorization to affiliate to a group and the end to end security for a group to be determined by the home MC system of the group in [R-6.17.2-006] and [R-6.17.2-007].
 In order to encrypt media to be sent to an MC service user in the partner MC system in a private call whilst migrated to that partner MC system, and to be provisioned with group master keys for groups defined within the partner MC network, the migrated MC service user needs to be provided with identity based encryption keys which are valid within the migrated network.

 Floor control and SIP signalling are protected with a Client Server Key.
-In order to take part in calls within the partner MC system, the migrated MC client needs to share a CSK with the partner MC server that is providing that MC client with service.
+In order to take part in calls within the partner MC system, the migrated MC service client needs to share a CSK with the partner MC service server that is providing that MC service client with service.

-5.2.9.2 Architectural Requirements
+5.2.8.2 Architectural Requirements

-A mechanism is needed for an MC service user receiving service when migrated to a partner MC system to obtain key material from that partner MC system in order to take part in end to end encrypted calls to individual MC servcie users within that partner system and in MC service groups hosted in the partner MC system.
+A mechanism is needed for an MC service user receiving service when migrated to a partner MC system to obtain key material from that partner MC system in order to take part in end to end encrypted calls to individual MC service users within that partner system and in MC service groups hosted in the partner MC system.

 If the MC service user needs to make calls to MC service users who are present in that MC service user's primary MC system, or to MC service groups hosted in that MC service user's primary MC system whilst that MC service user has migrated to a partner MC system, a mechanism is needed for the MC service user to obtain identity based key material valid for its primary MC system whilst migrated to the partner MC system.